“I believe every experience we go through in life, no matter how painful, is a gift. It is up to us to choose how to use that gift.”

 My dark night of the soul…

-I lost my husband, my father, our dog, and our home in a matter of 3 months.
-For the next two years I lived alone in the forest in a cabin on the river, far away from the city and people.
-I searched for the truth.
-I wanted to move to the Himalayas, find a cave, or and live in a monastery.
+I lost my husband, father, our dog, and our home in the span of just three months.
+For the next two years, I retreated to a cabin by the river, deep in the forest, away from the chaos of the city.
+I sought truth—longing to disappear into the Himalayas, find a cave, or live in a monastery.

-Despite my desire to retreat from the world, I knew I had to stay here and use my life experiences to become a better version of myself.
-I did some inner work and faced uncomfortable truths, learning to be adaptable like water.
-My true test was living fully in this world while staying balanced and being the doctor I would want to have.
+Yet, despite this urge to escape, I knew I had to stay and transform these experiences into something greater.
+I did the deep inner work, confronting uncomfortable truths and learning to be as fluid and adaptable as water.
+My true test became living fully in this world, finding balance, and becoming the kind of doctor I would want to have.

 Everything changes all the time…